ccswbs/UoGd7-Training/features/howto-banner.md

     1. **Title**
     2. **Category**
     3. **Headline:** The main text attached to the image of the banner.
     4. **Headline Link:** Used to hyperlink the headline text.
 The headline link can link to any URL.
 If the link is internal, please use a relative path.
+The headline link is currently mandatory (CCS is working on making it optional), but if you do not have an appropriate page to link the banner to, then simply link it to the front page by entering `<front>` in the field.
     5. **Image**: Choose the image that you would like to upload as the banner.
 Then select `Upload`.
     6. **Alt Text**: You must enter Alt text describing the image if it is non-decorative.
     7. **Summary (Optional)**: Appears below the headline of the banner image.
     8. **Keywords (Optional)**: Like tags, keywords are a filtering mechanism.
-6. Select the order in which you would like this banner image (random order by default, 0 = first, 1 = second).
+6. Select the order in which you would like this banner image to appear (random order by default, 0 = first, 1 = second).
 7. Once the above steps are completed, select `Save`.

 ## Editing a Banner Image